-We study the QPT numerically using two approaches: Exact Diagonalization (ED) of small clusters of size upto $L=12$ sites and the Density Matrix Renormalization Group method (DMRG) for a much larger size of $L=128$.
+We study the QPT numerically using two approaches: Exact Diagonalization of small clusters of size up to $L=12$ sites and the Density Matrix Renormalization Group method (DMRG) for a much larger size of $L=128$.
 Using these methods, we study the variation with the repulsion parameter $W$ of quantum critical properties at the PSF-SF quantum phase transitions.

 It is known that properties of Hubbard systems crucially depend on the relation between the total number of particles $N$ in the system and the number of lattice sites $L$.
 Therefore, it is convenient to introduce the filling factor $\rho=N/L$.
 One can also reformulate the many body problem in the grand canonical ensemble by adding the term $-\mu \sum_i\hat{n}_i$ to the Hamiltonian $H$.
 In this picture, the average number of particles in the system is determined by the chemical potential $\mu$.
 In Fig. \ref{Fig1}, the phase diagram of the hard-core system ($W \rightarrow \infty$) is presented.
 It is worth emphasizing that although the Hamiltonian is mathematically well defined for all fillings $\rho\leq 2$, it describes the physical system correctly only for low fillings.
 At higher fillings the influence of higher orbitals should be taken into account for accuracy.
-In the following, we specialize to the unit filling case $\rho=1$, i.e. when the total number of particles $N$ is equal to the total number of lattice sites $L$.
+In the following, we focus on the unit filling case $\rho=1$, i.e. when the total number of particles $N$ is equal to the total number of lattice sites $L$.